kdjshaba/RBLXex/README.md

 # PLEASE NOTE THIS DOES NOT WORK POST BYFRON, REVAMP IS CURRENTLY IN DEVELOPMENT UNDER A NEW, MORE POWERFUL API AND MORE FEATURES
+## Heres the link to the revamped: https://github.com/Ossyence/RBLXex-Revamp

 ## RBLXex
 ----------------------------------------------